Laura Dahlmeier: Biathlon career

 Dahlmeier enjoyed her best season in 2016–17, winning the overall World Cup and winning five golds and a silver at the World Championships in Hochfilzen, Austria, missing out on a sixth gold by four seconds in the sprint to Gabriela Koukalová.
 She became the first woman in biathlon history to win five gold medals at a World Championships.

 The following season Dahlmeier's focus was on the 2018 Winter Olympics in Pyeongchang: At the Games she became the second German woman to take the Olympic gold in the sprint, shooting clean as one of only three competitors to hit all targets in windy conditions, before doubling up with a second title in the pursuit and additionally taking a bronze in the individual.
 Dahlmeier received the Silver Laurel Leaf shortly after she won her first Olympic gold medal.
 She was the first female biathlete to win sprint and pursuit gold medals at the same Winter Olympics.

-Dahlmeier's 2018–19 season was disrupted by illness.
+Dahlmeier's 2018–19 season was postponed by a mountain bike accident, where a cut wound had to be stitched, a tooth removal and a subsequent infection.
 However, she took a World Cup race win at Antholz in January 2019 before going on to take two bronzes at the 2019 World Championships in Östersund in the sprint and the pursuit.
 In May 2019, after the end of the season, she announced her retirement from competition, stating that she no longer felt the 100% passion necessary for professional biathlon.
+She had her last biathlon competition after six months of retirement the 29th of December 2019 at the "Arena of Schalke" in Gelsenkirchen.
+She achieved a very good result with only one shot of forty missing the target and a very good lap time.

 Post-biathlon career

-On 18 October 2019, Dahlmeier released the children's book Die Klima Gang: Laura Dahlmeier und Freunde im Einsatz für die Natur, which she co-authored.
+On 18 October 2019, Dahlmeier released the children's book Die Klima Gang: Laura Dahlmeier und Freunde im Einsatz für die Natur, which she co-authored (The Climate Gang: Laura Dahlmeier and Friends in Action for Nature).

-For the 2019–20 Biathlon World Cup season, she served as an expert commentator for the German broadcaster ZDF.
+For the 2019–20 Biathlon World Cup season, she served as an expert commentator for the German broadcaster ZDF and as a winter sport brand ambassador for BMW.
+In 2019, she started studying sport science at the Technical University of Munich.

 After retiring from competitive biathlon, Dahlmeier competed in mountain running.
 In June 2019 she won the 39-kilometer Basetrail XL race of the Zugspitz Ultratrail in Grainau, Germany.
 In September 2019 she won and set a new women's course record in the 52-kilometer Karwendelmarsch race from Scharnitz to Pertisau in Austria.
 In November of that year she placed 27th at the 2019 World Long Distance Mountain Running Championships in Argentina.

-Dahlmeier became a state-certified ski and mountain guide in 2023 and was a volunteer for the Garmisch-Partenkirchen mountain rescue team.
+In April 2023 Dahlmeier passed the exam "state-certified ski and mountain guide".
+From then she leads occasionally groups through the mountains around Garmisch-Partenkirchen.
+The same year she released her second book, Wenn ich was mach, mach ich's gscheidt.
+From 2011 until her death, she was a volunteer for the Garmisch-Partenkirchen mountain rescue team.